 Requirement for Licensure Examination

 The following statements must be answered by applicants seeking licensure in the State of Illinois, as well as take the certification exam administered by the American Registry of Radiologic Technologists (ARRT).
 If you answer "yes" to any of the questions, you may be required to go through a due process prior to issuance of a license.
 You also will be required to complete the pre-application process to determine your eligibility to take the certification exam.

-- Have you been convicted of any criminal offense in any state or in federal court (other than minor traffic violations)?
+- Have you been convicted of any criminal offense in any state or in federal court (other than parking or speeding violations)?

 - Have you been convicted of a felony?

 - If yes, have you completed the pre-application process through the ARRT and been found eligible to take the exam?
 Questions of eligibility can be reviewed in advance by calling the ARRT (651) 687-0048 or visiting their Web site at www.arrt.org